What to expect

 Growths on a patient's lung are always a serious concern.
 While single nodules are often benign, tests must be performed to rule out cancer.

-In many cases, an X-ray doesn't provide a complete picture.
+- In many cases, an X-ray doesn't provide a complete picture.
 At Main Street Radiology, we combine 3D scans with software that has three-dimensional capabilities – known as 3D-volumetric nodule-analysis software.
-We supplement that with positron emission tomography (PET) scans, which have shown a high degree of sensitivity in assessing pulmonary nodules.

-With these new technologies, we are best equipped to evaluate pulmonary nodules, significantly reducing the number of invasive biopsies and thoracotomies, while minimizing delay in diagnosis.
+- With these new technologies, we are best equipped to evaluate pulmonary nodules, significantly reducing the number of invasive biopsies and thoracotomies, while minimizing delay in diagnosis.

 Case History: A 60-year-old male smoker underwent a CT scan and was diagnosed with a 4 mm right upper lobe pulmonary nodule.
 The patient was referred to Main Street Radiology for 6-month follow-up CT.